nsg-ethz/mini_internet_project/README.md

 We find this class-wide project to be invaluable in teaching our students how the Internet infrastructure practically works.
 Among others, our students have a much deeper understanding of Internet operations alongside their pitfalls.
 Besides students tend to love the project: clearly the fact that all of them need to cooperate for the entire Internet to work is empowering

-In [2020_assignment_eth](2020_assignment_eth), we further describe how we used the mini-Internet at ETH in the 2020 iteration of our Communication Networks lecture.
-While the mini-Internet project works well for our introductory class, observe that it can be adapted for various teaching objectives.
+### How we use the platform at ETH

+- We use the platform in our introductory course to [Communication Networks](https://comm-net.ethz.ch/).
+In the [communication_networks_course](communication_networks_course) directory, we detail the mini-Internet project and show what we ask our students to do.
+We also show the configuration files that we used so that you can run the same project in your computer networks class.

+- We use the platform in our [Advanced Topics in Communication Networks course](https://adv-net.ethz.ch/) so that students can have hands on experience on more advanced concepts and protocols such as MPLS, LDP, BGP Free Core, BGP VPN and Multicast.
+In the [advanced_networks_course](advanced_networks_course) directory, we detail the different mini-Internet-based exercises that we give to our students.

 ### Build _your_ mini-Internet